 In this series, we earlier covered how big data is being used across industry verticals.
-Though our coverage of most of those applications hovered around modern, IT based industries such as banking, retail and analytics, here we have identified some big data applications in traditional industries such as manufacturing and the food industry.
-Although big data isn’t being widely used in these sectors, it only means that there’s potential for gaining early competitive advantage for those who can sense the opportunity.
+Though our coverage of most of those applications hovered around modern, IT-based industries such as banking, retail, and analytics, here we have identified some big data applications in traditional industries such as manufacturing and the food industry.
+Although big data isn’t being widely used in these sectors, it only means that there’s potential for gaining an early competitive advantage for those who can sense the opportunity.

-Today brands have access to a lot of data in the form of reviews, tweets, followers, clicks, likes etc. which contains great untapped potential.
-This unstructured data when coupled with macro level data from ad agencies can provide valuable communication opportunities.
-Two questions that companies using big data in advertising must ask are – how can they analyze the data to gain insights on and to predict consumer behavior, and how can they align the new (unstructured, disparate) data sources with their existing data to derive actionable takeaways.
+Today brands have access to a lot of data in the form of reviews, tweets, followers, clicks, likes, etc. which contains great untapped potential.
+This unstructured data when coupled with macro-level data from ad agencies can provide valuable communication opportunities.
+Two questions that companies using Big Data Analytics in advertising must ask are – how can they analyze the data to gain insights on and to predict consumer behavior, and how can they align the new (unstructured, disparate) data sources with their existing data to derive actionable takeaways.

-While most of the traditional applications of big data are in IT or IT enabled sectors, using big data can also help industries such as food processing and food service industry.
+While most of the traditional applications of big data are in IT or IT-enabled sectors, using Big Data Analytics can also help industries such as food processing and food service industry.
 Here are a couple of ways in which big data could work out for the food industry –

 To know how they’re performing, restaurants have so far relied upon written feedback collected from patrons after a meal.
 Now they can crawl restaurant review sites or monitor chatter about their (and competitor) brands on Facebook and Twitter.
 Apart from brand monitoring and sentiment analysis, those involved in the restaurant business can also crawl restaurant menu data.

 Restaurants have access to valuable past ordering data which they can use for making recommendations for dishes they would be interested in, thereby providing a more personalized experience.